open-contracting/kingfisher-process/docs/data-model.rst

 Items
 -----

 A file contains one or more items.
 An item is an OCDS resource: a release, record, release package or record package.
-An item is uniquely identified by its index within the file.
+An item is uniquely identified by its index (``number``) within the file.
 Indices are ``0``-based.

 Files of the type ``record``, ``release``, ``record_package``, or ``release_package`` have one item only.
 Files of other types have one or more items.

+Kingfisher Process writes errors to the `collection_file_item_errors` table when it cannot load an item.